wsavran/pycsep_esrl_reproducibility/README.md

  * [Using conda environment](#using-conda-environment)

 The easiest way to run the reproducibility package is to run the _lightweight_ version of the package in an environment provided by Docker.
-If you are interested in working with pyCSEP in more detail or running the _full_ version of the reproducibility package, we recommend that you install pyCSEP (v0.5.2) in a `conda` environment in the native OS.
+If you are interested in working with pyCSEP in more detail, we recommend that you install pyCSEP in a `conda` environment in the native OS.

 For both options we have accompanying scripts that work both under Linux/macOS or Windows.

-#### Easy mode using Docker
+### Easy mode using Docker

 You will need to have the Docker runtime environment installed and running on your machine.
 Some instructions can be found [here](https://docs.docker.com/engine/install/).
 The following commands will not work unless the Docker engine